We’re open, but Covid-19 safety protocol applies. View our Covid-19 protocols.

 You worry about their safety as the condition worsens.
 Are they able to still cook for themselves, will they get lost if they go shopping, are they taking their medications?

-For 30 years, A-1 Home Care Agency has been helping families like yours by providing expert and compassionate in home Dementia and Memory Care for your elderly or senior loved one.
+For 30 years, A-1 Home Care Agency has been helping families like yours by providing expert and compassionate in-home Dementia and Memory Care for your elderly or senior loved one.

 Our professional Caregivers, Nurse Aides, Home Health Aides, Senior Companions and Personal Care Attendants are experienced with Dementia, Memory Care, Sundowner’s Syndrome and Alzheimer’s Disease.